 - David Barr

 Mr. Barr is the President and CEO of Pender.
-He is also Co-Chief Investment Officer with Felix Narhi, working together in setting the direction for Pender’s overall value-based investment strategy.
 He is also the Portfolio Manager of several of Pender’s funds.

-Mr. Barr has over 15 years of investment experience.
+Mr. Barr began his investing career in 2000.
 He initially worked in private equity which gives him a unique background to investing capital.
 At the end of 2007 he became a partner at PenderFund Capital Management Ltd and was appointed Chief Investment Officer with the objective of launching Pender’s mutual fund business.
 In April 2016 Mr. Barr was appointed President and CEO of Pender upon the retirement of Kelly Edmison.

-Read full biography Mr. Barr holds a Bachelor of Science degree from the University of British Columbia and an MBA from the Schulich School of Business.
+Mr. Barr holds a Bachelor of Science degree from the University of British Columbia and an MBA from the Schulich School of Business.
 He earned his Chartered Financial Analyst (CFA) designation in 2003 and is an active member of the Vancouver chapter.
 He is a past President of CFA Vancouver, having also served on its Board of Directors for four years.
-Mr. Barr is a regular guest on BNN’s Business Day program and has been interviewed for his opinions on small cap, the technology sector and value investing by the Financial Post, The Globe & Mail and other media.
-In December 2012 Mr. Barr was recognized as one of British Columbia’s “Top Forty Under 40” business leaders by Business in Vancouver.
-The Pender Small Cap Opportunities Fund has received Fundata’s FundGrade® A+ Award in 2012, 2013, 2014 and 2015.

 Mr. Barr is an advocate of value investing, a strategy to estimate the intrinsic value of a company before looking to invest in that company with a “margin of safety” or a discount to intrinsic value.
 Mr. Barr believes that investing in a company well below intrinsic value decreases the risk and sets it up for generating long term performance and this approach forms the basis of Pender’s overall investment strategy, which aims to preserve and grow clients’ capital.